-A study of European history during the middle Ages, approximately 500-1500 A.D.
+A study of European history during the middle ages, approximately 500-1500 A.D.
 Course topics include feudalism, monasticism, the growth of monarchies, the Crusades, heresy and inquisition, the commercial revolution, the Hundred Years' War, the Bubonic Plague, and the advent of the university.
-(Offered periodically)
+(Spring, even years)